Robbery & Theft Lawyers

 EXPERIENCED ROBBERY LAWYERS TORONTO

 Robbery is a very serious allegation and defending a robbery charge may be very complicated.
 Make sure that if you are charged with such a serious offence, that you are represented by a skilled practitioner with significant experience in the criminal courts.
-At Kostman and Pyzer, Barristers, we are experienced and skilled advocates.
+At Pyzer Criminal Lawyers, we are experienced and skilled advocates.
 We defend criminal charges aggressively, and have a strong history of success.
 We make full answer and defence our highest priority!